mozilla/deepspeech-playbook/TRAINING.md

 ### Specifying the directory that the trained model should be exported to

-Again, because we have our [training environment](ENVIRONMENT.md) configured to use Docker, we must ensure that our trained model is stored to the Docker volume, so that it persists in the event of failure of the Docker container.
+Again, because we have our [training environment](ENVIRONMENT.md) configured to use Docker, we must ensure that our trained model is stored in the directory used by the _bind mount_, so that it _persists_ in the event of failure of the Docker container.

 To specify where the trained model should be saved, use the `--export-dir` parameter with `DeepSpeech.py`: